The exhibition is free, open to all, Monday to Friday, 10 h to 19 h, except on public holidays. Last admission at 6.30pm.

 Who hasn't dreamed of drinking the wine that Julius Caesar enjoyed, or breathing in the perfume of an Athenian aristocrat ?

-For almost fifty years, archaeologist Jean-Pierre Brun has devoted himself to studying the techniques and economies of antiquity, excavating the artisanal districts of Pompeii, studying viticulture in Gaul and reconstructing the chemistry of Greek perfumes.
+For almost fifty years, archaeologist Jean-Pierre Brun has devoted himself to the study of ancient techniques and economies, excavating the artisanal quarters of Pompeii, studying viticulture in Gaul and reconstructing the chemistry of Greek perfumes.
 It may come as a surprise that archaeologists are able to reconstruct the production, consumption and trade of perishable foodstuffs.
 However, by cross-referencing texts with archaeological traces, it is possible to tell the story of the Romans' daily life, as well as the diversity of cultures at work in their immense empire.
 Visitors are thus invited to embark on a journey through the Roman Mediterranean, following in the footsteps of archaeologist Jean-Pierre Brun and the teams with whom he excavated around the Mediterranean basin.

 Practical information